 University of Sussex

-The Fulbright University of Sussex Award covers the first year of any master's or doctoral degree programme offered by the university.
+The Fulbright University of Sussex Award covers the first year of any master's degree programme offered by the university.

 The University of Sussex was the first of the new wave of UK universities founded in the 1960s.
 Sussex has become a leading teaching and research institution.

 Sussex is a research intensive university, considered to be among the leading 20 research universities in the UK.
 Sussex is ranked number one in the world for Development Studies (QS World Rankings 2015, 2017, 2018) and it is in the top 60 in the world for Business and Economics, Media and Communications, International Relations, Geography and Politics (THE World Rankings 2019).